angular/components/README.md

 ## About the team
 The Angular Components team is part of the Angular team at Google.
-The team includes both Google employees and community contributors from around the globe.
+The team includes both Google employees and community contributors from around the world.

 Our team has two primary goals:
 * Build high-quality UI components that developers can drop into existing applications